HTML>

 22 miles of the Mountain Branch of the Santa Fe Trail can also be found at the Comanche National Grassland.
 During the 1870s, a spur off the Santa Fe Trail (Las Animas to Trinidad) was developed by the Barlow and Sanderson Mail and Stage Line.
 Sections of the stage coach road and ruins of the station can still be found.
 American Indians lived in the canyon 300-800 years ago and left rock art which is visible on the canyon walls.
 Geologically scenic Vogel Canyon is a tributary of the Purgatoire River drainage.

-wildlife, which can best be seen early in the morning or just
+a variety of wildlife, which can best be seen early in the morning or just

 before sunset.
 Four hiking trails take you to the canyon bottom and mesa

 top, while walking through short grass prairie and juniper trees.
+The Mesa

 The rock art is situated on vertical rock faces, often in shallow rock